Future Venture Capitalism

 To the extent that an AI can predict the future, it will do so by extrapolating the past; assuming a continuation of the status quo.
 Ask an AI how to deploy capital in the stock market and it will recommend buying the index because markets are mostly efficient and everything knowable, everything in the model, is already priced in.

-This strategy sacrifices the outliers; the startups building novel solutions in obscure categories.
+This strategy inherently sacrifices outliers; the startups building novel solutions in obscure categories.
 It’s an acceptable compromise, as the bigger firms can always pay up for access later as the opportunity becomes more legible.

 A similar result comes from studies looking at how AI can be used to categorise and filter opportunities.
 The LLM-based approach was 537 times faster than the human analyst without any loss in quality.
 Again, outliers will be lost in the margins of this process, but that is already accounted for in the scaled venture strategy.
-The uplift in efficiency and reliability is likely to be more attractive on a practical basis.

 “The fee drag on gross-to-net returns is estimated at 0.1x to 0.7x, equivalent to an annualized impact of 5% to 8% on returns.
 This impact is notably higher for buyout funds (7.9%) and venture capital funds (8.5%) than previously documented. […] This drag raises concerns that high fees may significantly erode investors’ returns, potentially outweighing the benefits of investing in private capital markets.”

-In practice, a reduction of management fees to 1–1.5% would significantly lift the performance of this part of the market, making it even easier to draw in LP capital, thus pulling down the cost of capital that gets passed on to the founders and their companies.
-Today this cost of capital often becomes the killer over time, as it jacks up valuations beyond any reasonable appetite for exit markets.
+In practice, a reduction of management fees to ~0.5–1% would significantly lift the performance of this part of the market, making it even easier to draw in LP capital, pulling down the cost of capital that gets passed on to the founders and their companies.
+It would also resolve some of the incentive-related issues at the larger end of the market.

 It is rational that scaled firms should operate with reduced management fees compared to smaller funds.
 This makes sense both in terms of expected returns and in terms of fee income relative to workload.
+As described above, it’s also true of every other fund strategy.

 A Wedge for Innovation